 Take an egg and wrap your whole hand around it.
 Try to make as much surface contact as possible.
 Once, you have a strong grip, try breaking it.
 Apply as much force as you can.
 You will find it pretty difficult to break the egg by squeezing it.

 But, if you take the same egg, and pinch it between two fingertips, it will break with a lot more ease.
 Because, this time, the force will be concentrated on a smaller area of the eggshell.

-Imagine pushing an egg on to the point of a sharpened pencil.
+Similarly, imagine poking an egg with the point of a sharpened pencil.
 It would pierce through pretty easily, right?
-Now imagine pushing an egg onto a soft ball of clay.
-It takes much more pressure to break it.
-So you can imagine if the insides of a hen are pushing on the egg evenly from all directions, it gets even more difficult.
+On the other hand, imagine pushing an egg onto a soft clay ball.
+This clay ball will take a lot more pressure to break it.

 Let’s just consider the soft clay ball or your hand as the inside of a hen.
 When the egg is being pushed, the force is applied evenly from all directions—same scenario as your hand or the clay ball.
 When the force is diffused in all directions, it makes the eggshell very hard to break.
 This is why we don’t see cases of cracking inside the hen.